morganjwilliams/pyrolite/docs/source/usage/eg/normalisation/normalisation.rst

 A selection of reference compositions are included:

-  >>> from pyrolite.normalisation import ReferenceCompositions
+  >>> from pyrolite.geochem.norm import ReferenceCompositions
   >>> refcomp = ReferenceCompositions()
   {
   'Chondrite_PON': Model of Chondrite (Palme2014),